 -

-While the makrouts cool, heat the honey over low heat with the orange blossom water.
+While the makrouts are cooling, gently heat the honey with the orange blossom water.

 -

-Dip each makrout in the hot honey to generously coat them, or use a brush to brush them.
+Dip each makrout in the warm honey to coat them generously, or use a brush to coat them.

 -